j8unit-team/j8unit/README.md

 ## The J8Unit Repository

-Obviously, every custom Java type must conform to the related Java API and every implementation of a Java `interface` must conform to the `interface`'s requirements, usually "specified" as JavaDoc.
+As a matter of course, every custom Java type must conform to the related Java API and every implementation of a Java `interface` must conform to the `interface`'s requirements, usually "specified" as JavaDoc.
 In general, every overridden method must [conform to the requirements of the super type](https://en.wikipedia.org/wiki/Liskov_substitution_principle).